Translate

 That video includes vintage clips of Virginia State University's stomp and shake cheerleading squad the "Woo Woo" and interview clips with Paulette Walker-Johnson, founder of The Woo Woos (in the early 1970s).
 Retired coach Walker-Johnson talks about her career and carving out a legacy in the world of HBCU Cheerleading and beyond.

--African American dancing in general particularly syncopation, individual hand claps, body pats, foot stomping and moving one's body to the beat
+African American dancing in general particularly syncopation, individual hand claps, body pats, foot stomping and moving one's body to the beat

-marching bands and Black (African American) drill teams also influenced the performance of stomp and shake cheerleading
+-High kicks from various Jazz dances.
+The drum major's high kicks in African American marching bands and Black (African American) drill teams also influenced the performance of stomp and shake cheerleading

 -According to this video: http://websites.one.jsums.edu/sonicboom/?page_id=522 "The Prancing J-Settes: “Origin and Development of the Prancing J-Settes”, majorette dance lines (j-setting) started in Jackson, Mississippi in 1971.
 One element that j-setting and stomp and shake cheerleading have in common is the way that the captain or another member of the dance line announces the routine and performs a few short moves while announcing the name of the routine.
 That member of the dance team usually stands in the front row or slightly in front of the other members of the group.